MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-define-procurement-catalogs-overview.md

 1. Start

-    Parallel branches to the *Product and service lifecycle management* and *Procure to pay* end to end processes.
+    Parallel branches to the *Design to retire* and *Procure to pay* end-to-end processes.

-2. Product and service lifecycle management subprocesses
+2. *Design to retire* subprocesses

     A parallel branch connects *Define product lines* and *Organize products* to 4. *Define procurement catalogs*

-3. Procure to pay
+3. *Procure to pay*

     A parallel branch connects *Create vendors* to 4. *Define procurement catalogs*

-4. Define procurement catalogs
+4. *Define procurement catalogs*

-    1. Create procurement catalogs
+    1. *Create procurement catalogs*

-    2. Assign products to catalogs
+    2. *Assign products to catalogs*

         Parallel process with 3. *Assign vendors to catalogs* and 4. *Assign employee access to catalogs*

-    3. Assign vendors to catalogs
+    3. *Assign vendors to catalogs*

         Parallel process with 2. *Assign products to catalogs* and 4. *Assign employee access to catalog*

-    4. Assign employee access to catalogs
+    4. *Assign employee access to catalogs*

         Parallel process with 2. *Assign products to catalogs* and 3. *Assign vendors to catalogs*

-    5. Configure access to external catalogs
+    5. *Configure access to external catalogs*

 5. End